bic-berkeley/psych-214-fall-2016/installation_on_mac.rst

 ----------------

 Homebrew_ is "The missing package manager for OSX".
 It is a system for installing many open-source software packages on OSX.
-I recommend any serious Mac user install homebrew.
+I recommend homebrew to any serious Mac user.

 To install homebrew, follow the instructions on the `homebrew home page
 <homebrew>`_.